emingenc/telegramGPT/README.md

 ## Step 6: Setting up the environment variables

-You need to set up two environment variables: TELEGRAM_TOKEN (the API token you received from BotFather) and OPENAI_API_KEY (your OpenAI API key).
+You need to set up environment variables: TELEGRAM_TOKEN (the API token you received from BotFather) and OPENAI_API_KEY (your OpenAI API key).
+BOTNAME (name of bot)
 You can either add them to your system's environment variables or use a .env file.

 ## Step 7: Running the bot